mwvgroup/pwv_kpno/1.0.0/html/_sources/index.rst.txt

 ********

-**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O. It provides atmospheric models from 3,000 to 12,000 Angstoms at a resolution of 0.05 Angstroms.
+**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O. It provides atmospheric models from 3,000 to 12,000 Angstroms at a resolution of 0.05 Angstroms.

 Atmospheric absorption in the near-infrared is highly dependent on the column